FelixKratz/SketchyBar/README.md

 the new item will inherit *all* properties of the parent item.
 The optional *before* and *after* modifiers can be used to move the item *before*, or *after* the parent, equivalently to a --move command.
 ## Renaming Items
-Currently only on HEAD.
 It is possible to rename any item.
 The new name should obviously not be in use by another item:
 ```bash
 sketchybar -m --rename <old name> <new name>
 ```
 ## Removing Items
-Currently only on HEAD.
 It is possible to remove any item by invoking, the item will be completely destroyed and removed from brackets
 ```bash
 sketchybar -m --remove <name>